Index

 the example above are valid.
 If both parameters exist,

-both optional_coords
+both optional_coords,

-, they must appear in
+and optional_size, they must appear in

 template parameter order.